EmilyFabulous

 • Remove the turkey from the fridge and pat dry removing any excess brine.
 Allow the turkey to warm up at room temp for at least an hour before cooking.

 • Lower oven temp to 325°F and continue to cook for 2-2 ½ more hours.
-Check internal temp at the thickest part of the thigh, it's ready at 165°F.
+Check the internal temp at the thickest part of the thigh, it's ready at 165°F.

 Notes and Tips for Making a Turkey with a Dry Brine